ucdavisdatalab/workshop_intro_to_sql/README.md

 ## Goals

-fter this workshop learners should be able to:
+After this workshop learners should be able to:

 * Describe the advantages and disadvantages of using SQL with your own data.
 * Use SQL queries to view, filter, aggregate, and combine data.